sardinaa/Image-editor/README.md

 - Hugging Face for Diffusers library
 - OpenCV community for computer vision tools
 - DearPyGUI team for the GUI framework

-## 📝 TODO

-### Bug Fixes
-- [x] Reopen Image (texture is not updated properly)
-- [ ] Fix pan interaction breaking after extended use
-- [ ] Start image at position (0,0) instead of centered

-### Feature Additions
-- [ ] Invert mask functionality
-- [ ] Before and after transform view
-- [ ] Perspective editing tools
-- [ ] Batch processing support
-- [ ] HDR image format support

----

-This is an open-source image editor that combines traditional editing tools with AI capabilities.
-The AI features require additional model downloads but are optional for basic functionality.